Zeyada-1/AI-workplace-interface/README.md

 @endauth
 ```

-**Why I chose this:** Building secure authentication from scratch would take weeks and risk security mistakes.
-Laravel Breeze handles password hashing, session management, and CSRF protection automatically.
-It's lightweight and perfect for this assignment.
+**Why I chose this:** Laravel Breeze automatically adds essential tasks that would usually take a long time to integrate such as session management, password hashing for security, and adds CSRF protection automatically.
+I thought it would be perfectly for this assignemnt.

+**Where used:**
+* protected create/edit/delete routes
+* Login/registration pages
-**Where used:** Login/registration pages, protected create/edit/delete routes, different navigation for authenticated vs guest users, and user-specific dashboard.
+* different navigation UI for authenticated and guest users

-**Limitation:** Breeze adds many files which can be overwhelming, and it overwrote some routes during installation requiring manual restoration.
+* user-exclusive dashboard

 ---

 ### 3. Authorization and Admin System

-I implemented ownership-based authorization so users can only edit their own projects, unless they're an admin.
+I added ownership-based authorization so you can only edit your own projects unless you're an admin which adds hierarchy levels which is necessary with a web-application such as ours.

 ```php
 $table->foreignId('user_id')->constrained();